Notes on the Geography of Oklahoma: University of Oklahoma Campus 2

 Other Kamphoefner children: Gittinger and Kaufman halls, classroom buildings from the early '50s.

 Still another, the Education Building.
-About 2010 it was much improved by the addition of a useless entranceway equipped a non-ringing bell protected by a superterrestrial Crystal Guardian pyramid on industrial-grade piers with klompen-style booties.
+About 2010 it was much improved by the addition of a useless entrance equipped with a non-ringing bell protected by a superterrestrial Crystal Guardian pyramid supported on industrial-strength piers with klompen-style booties.

 The Fine Arts Building of 1965 was a budget version of Washington's Kennedy Center.

 The biochemistry building, also from 1965, was a warehouse for faculty, staff, and students, as well as an ironic legacy for a decade in which students believed that society needed to be (and could be) humanized.

 Edward Everett Dale Hall and Tower were opened in 1967, 18 years after completion of Gould Hall.

 The last of the dinosaurs was the Physical Sciences Complex, completed in 1969 and designed by Dow Gumerson, reputedly to resist student attack in that tumultuous decade.
 Behind it is the "blender," its windows sealed to prevent anyone spoiling the processed air.

 Starting in the 1980s, the pendulum began swinging back to Gothic.
 An early sign was the Bizzell Library's Neustadt Wing, designed by Hellmuth, Obata, and Kassabaum before that company had bulked up to become, as HOK, the fourth largest architectual firm in the world.
 Here, they blend the colors and proportions of the old library with modern simplification.